LindySez | Recipes

 Are Soba Noodles Gluten Free?

-And if your soba is made with 100% buckwheat, which it should be, it's also gluten-free.
+If your soba is made with 100% buckwheat, then yes, it is gluten-free.

 What is "sushi grade" fish?